HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 <img src={require("/img/docs/tutorial/remix-file-explorer2.png").default} alt="Remix Upload Folder" width="600" height="400" />
 </p>

+4. From the *remix* folder, select the *delegate.js* file in the explorer window.
+Locate the section to the right and look for lines *9,10, & 11*.
+Fill in the following required fields:
+- ***Amount***
-4. Open *delegate.js* file in the explorer window and fill in the necessary inputs.
-You need to fill out the following fields: **Amount**, **YOUR_BLOCK_SIGN_PUBKEY**, and **YOUR_VRF_PUBKEY**.
-Amount is the amount you like to stake (make sure you have this amount in your wallet).
-These key values are those which were given to you when setting up the forger node.
+   - This is the amount you’d like to stake (make sure you have this amount in your MetaMask wallet).
+- ***YOUR_BLOCK_SIGN_PUBKEY***
+- ***YOUR_VRF_PUBKEY ***
 <p>
 <img src={require("/img/docs/tutorial/remix-delegate-env.png").default} alt="Remix Update File" width="600" height="400" />
 </p>
+***(Make sure to use double quotations around the input values.
+The values shown in the above screenshot are an example of how your values should be input)***

-5. Go to the Deploy & run transactions and in ENVIRONMENT select Injected Provider — MetaMask.
-Then MetaMask will prompt you to ask what address you’d like to use.
-In this case, the address that has the ZEN to Stake.
+5. Go to the *Deploy & run transactions* located in the left window pane of the explorer menu.
+Under *ENVIRONMENT* select *Injected Provider — MetaMask*.
+- You may be prompted to Connect with MetaMask, assuming this is your first time connecting your web wallet.
+Check the box to allow the connection, click Next, and then Confirm.
 <p>
 <img src={require("/img/docs/tutorial/remix-deploy-run.png").default} alt="Remix Deploy and run transaction" width="600" height="400" />
 </p>

-6. Back to the file explorer section, open delegate.js and select ***run***.
+6. Go back to the file explorer section.
+Select the open delegate.js file, right-click on it, and select ***run***.
-7. Accept the transaction on MetaMask.
-Click on, ***I want to proceed anyway and then Confirm***. (make sure you have enough ZEN left over to pay for gas).
+7. Accept the transaction on MetaMask by clicking ***I want to proceed anyway and then Confirm***. (make sure you have enough ZEN left over to pay for gas).
 Wait until the logs say that the transaction was completed in the REMIX log section.
 8. Check your staking on the Explorer.
     - Go to the [Forger Contract Read Functions](https://eon-explorer.horizenlabs.io/address/0x0000000000000000000022222222222222222222/read-contract#address-tabs) page.
     - Click on the *Read Contract* tab.